 One of the exciting things about blogging is the sudden windows into other people’s lives and backgrounds far away from yourself.
 The internet brings us so close together and it is like we get to really “know” each other.
 With Paula Pederson, I almost feel we are family.
 Her father was a great builder of Seattle and he died when Paula was […]

-Leah is a self employed, hard-working wine maker from Oregon at the west coast of the United States.
-Last spring she and my husband Henry had found each other at “My Heritage” and both were very excited to find out that they shared the same great great grandfather.
+Leah is a self-employed, hard-working winemaker from Oregon at the west coast of the United States.
+Last spring she and my husband Henry had found each other at “My Heritage”, and both were very excited to find out that they shared the same great-grandfather.
 His son immigrated to Iowa in 1893.
-This farm day worker travelled out […]
+This farm day worker travelled out in the unknown […]

 Nyboder is a very nostalgic place for me to visit.
 I am reminded of history and people lived there in small flats with many children.
 Among them my grandmother more than a hundred years ago.

 At the Photo 101 course today’s assignment is “Connect and Social Medias”.
 For a long time I have wished to show you the old benches in Copenhagen.
 In Copenhagen we still have benches like the ones that existed a hundred years ago when my grandparents met each other.
 I always think of them when I see one of these […]